seru71/ExomeSeqGenotypingPipeline/README.md

 2. Clone the pipeline repository:
 `git clone https://github.com/seru71/ExomeSeqGenotypingPipeline.git <PIPELINE_HOME>`

-3. Change directory to newly created pipeline dir, and select the `diagnostic` branch
+3. Change directory to newly created pipeline dir, and select the `dockerized` branch
 ```
 cd <PIPELINE_HOME>
-git checkout diagnostic
+git checkout dockerized
 ```

 The pipeline is ready now, but you will need all of its components to perform the analysis.